slidejoe/umbristol-news/slides.md

 - 🟥 **UmbraCymru - Umbraco Workshop**
   Tomorrow 6:30 - 9pm at Method4 Ltd Cardiff.
-  See Richard and Adam again but in Wales!<br/>
+  See Richard and Adam again but in Wales!

   "Build Your Own Developer Blog with Umbraco 15 & Astro" https://www.meetup.com/umbracymru/events/307029207/